prysmaticlabs/documentation/website/docs/testnet/medalla.md

 ## Step 4: Complete the onboarding process in the official eth2 launchpad

-The [official eth2 launchpad](https://medalla.launchpad.ethereum.org/summary) is the easiest way to go through a step-by-step process to deposit your 32 ETH to become a validator.
+The [Medalla testnet eth2 launchpad](https://medalla.launchpad.ethereum.org/summary) is the easiest way to go through a step-by-step process to deposit your 32 ETH to become a validator.
 Throughout the process, you'll be asked to generate new validator credentials using the official Ethereum deposit command-line-tool [here](https://github.com/ethereum/eth2.0-deposit-cli).
+Make sure you use the `medalla` option when generating keys with the deposit CLI.
 During the process, you will have generated a `validator_keys` folder under the `eth2.0-deposit-cli` directory.
 You can import all of your validator accounts into Prysm from that folder in the next step.

 ## Step 5: Import your validator accounts into Prysm